Farmers call off sit-in at Haryana police station after demands met | Politics

 Senior SKM leaders including Rakesh Tikait, Yogendra Yadav and Gurnam Singh Chaduni had led the farmers’ protest outside the police station in Tohana.

-Farmers Ravi Azad and Vikas Sisar, who were arrested for allegedly trying to gherao Babli's residence last week, were released on bail by the court in the afternoon while the third farmer Makhan Singh was let go in the evening.
+Farmers Ravi Azad and Vikas Sisar, who were arrested for allegedly trying to gherao Babli's residence last week, were released on bail by the court while the third farmer Makhan Singh was let go in the evening.

 Earlier, farmer leaders had demanded that cases registered against several peasants in connection with the protest against Babli be taken back.